Planning a trip to Walt Disney World? Food is one of the easiest places to save money.

 - bagels and cream cheese

-Stock up on plenty of fresh fruit to supplement your breakfasts.
-Disney World resort food courts have toasters and microwaves available to their guests if you want to make toast, Pop Tarts, or oatmeal.
+Disney World Resort food courts have toasters and microwaves available to their guests if you want to heat up breakfast sandwiches, toast, Pop Tarts, or oatmeal.

 - peanut butter and jelly sandwiches